araksyagevorgyan/Upflow-api/README.md

 # Upflow-api

 ## Prerequesties
-Make sure to set up all mentioned in below list beforehand as it is going to be used by the program:
+Make sure to set up all mentioned in below list before running the application as it is going to be used by the program:

 nodejs => Download the Node.js pre-built installer for your platform from https://nodejs.org/en/download/
 GraphicsMagick => Download GraphicsMagick for your platform from http://www.graphicsmagick.org/download.html
+Ghostscript => Go to https://www.ghostscript.com and download an interpreter for the PostScript® language and PDF files.
 PostgresSQL Database => Download pgsql for your platform from https://content-www.enterprisedb.com/downloads/postgres-postgresql-downloads

 ### Prerequesties for pgsql database